Ogu–Bolo: Trade and commerce

 Fishing and peasant farming are the main economic activities of Ogu/Bolo communities.
 Trading is principally done within the contiguous communities of Tai, Eleme, Bonny, and Andoni.
 The introduction of "legitimate" trade by Europeans in the mid-20th century increased the volume of commercial activities in Ogu.

 Religious activities

 Christianity and Western education were introduced by missionaries.
 The magnificent St. Martins’ Anglican Church in Ogu was completed in 1966.
 Even today, the church stands, not only as a marvelous architectural edifice, but also as a monumental and durable evidence of a peoples’ ancient devotion to progressive thought and action.

 In 1973, the first post-primary school in Ogu/Bolo LGA was established: Government Secondary School, Ogu.
 For many years, this college remained distinguished from others by its priority.
-By the mid-1970's, Ogu had a modern hospital, good drinking water, and tarred roads.
+By the mid-1970s, Ogu had a modern hospital, good drinking water, and tarred roads.